 We reviewed the evidence in April 2017 and we are updating the recommendations on the diagnostic role of glomerular filtration rate.

-This guideline updates and replaces NICE guideline CG114 (published February 2011).
-It offers evidence-based advice on diagnosing and managing anaemia of chronic kidney disease.
+This guideline updates and replaces NICE guideline CG114 (February 2011).

 This guideline was previously called anaemia management in people with chronic kidney disease.